ManasPecenek/clinco/README.md

 * If one of the worker nodes, worker-1 for instance, gets deleted then this command `docker run -dt --network macaroni --hostname worker-1 --name worker-1 -v /lib/modules:/lib/modules:ro -v worker-1:/root -v /sys/fs/cgroup:/sys/fs/cgroup:ro --ip=172.172.0.2 --privileged --user root petschenek/ubuntu-systemd && docker exec -it --privileged --user root worker-1 bash -c "./worker.sh"` is what you need to run

-* If you want to add additional worker nodes, all you need to do is run `./add_worker.sh <number>`.
-For example `./add_worker.sh 2` will add two additional nodes into your cluster

 ## Testing Disaster Recovery